jkeohan/flashpoint-assessment/SOLUTION.md

 I chose v13 as it was the next previous version installed on my mac.

-The install worked and then I saw the following message which might explain why it didn't work on v15
+The install worked and then I saw the following message explains why it didn't work on v15

 ```
 npm WARN deprecated fsevents@1.2.13: